gkobilansky/headline-goat/README.md

 ---

-## AI Coding Agent Friendly
+## Works with AI Coding Assistants

-headline-goat's simple CLI makes it trivial for AI coding assistants to help you set up and manage tests.

-**Works great with Claude Code, Cursor, Copilot, and other AI tools:**
+The CLI is just shell commands, so AI tools like Claude Code, Cursor, or Copilot can help you manage tests:

 ```
-You: "Set up an A/B test for the hero headline on the homepage"
+You: "Create an A/B test for the homepage hero"

-Claude: hlg create hero --variants "Ship Faster,Build Better" --url "/" --target "h1"
+AI: hlg create hero --variants "Ship Faster,Build Better" --url "/" --target "h1"
-        Done.
-Check results with: hlg results hero
 ```

-No complex APIs or authentication flows.
-Just shell commands that any coding agent can execute.
-Ask your AI to:

-- Create tests targeting specific elements
-- Check which variants are winning
-- Export data for analysis
-- Declare winners when significance is reached

-The CLI outputs clean, parseable text that AI tools understand.
+Create tests, check results, export data, declare winners — all through simple commands.

 ---